-I’ve heard from or worked with countless men who suffer terribly from their fraud fears, including a member of the Canadian mounted police, an attorney who’d argued before the Supreme Court, a corporate CEO, a professor who won the McArthur “Genius” Award, and an entire team of aerospace engineers, one of whom spoke of the “sheer terror” he feels when handed a major assignment.
+Among them a member of the Canadian mounted police, an attorney who’d argued before the Supreme Court, a professor who won the McArthur “Genius” Award, and an entire team of aerospace engineers, one who spoke of the “sheer terror” he feels when handed a major assignment.

 This of course begs the question, if men identify with the impostor syndrome too, why is my book aimed primarily at women?

 It’s a legitimate question and frankly one I struggled with.
-Despite the title, you will find male voices reflected in the book.
+Despite the horrible title, I did include a number of male voices.

-However, for reasons the book makes clear, women as a group continue to be both more susceptible to impostor feelings and held back by them more as well.
+At the same time, for reasons made clear in the book, women as a group continue to be both more susceptible to impostor feelings and held back by them more as well.

 In a word absolutely!

-All the more so if you are a man of color, sprang from working-class roots, work alone, are an immigrant or are working or studying in another country, have an obvious disability or identify with any of the other “at-risk” groups I talk about in this book.
+All the more so if you are a man of color, sprang from working-class roots, work alone, are in a creative field, medicine or technology, if you are an immigrant or are working or studying in another country, have an obvious disability or identify with any of the other “at-risk” groups I talk about in this book.

 — Susan Pinker Psychologist, Author of The Sexual Paradox: Men, Women and the Real Gender Gap